 White Satin Moth – 2018 (NL)

 A welcome and pleasant surprise when I discovered the White Satin Moth (Leucoma salicis).
 When sharing photos on social media, people responded very positively.
-This moth is easily recognizable by the strong silky shine, the black and white ringed legs and the completely white hairy abdomen.
+This moth is easily recognizable by the strong silky shine, the black and white ringed legs, and the completely white hairy abdomen.
 When spreading the wings it seems as if you can see through the wings.
 The male has strongly featherlike antennae.
 The female is larger and has threadlike antennae.
 The flying period is in one generation from May to August and the wingspan is 37-50mm.
-Host plant: Poplars and sallows.
+Host plant: Poplars and Sallow.
 Dutch name: Satijnvlinder.
 Frisian name: –

 The male and female of the Gypsy Moth (Lymantria dispar) are quite different in size and color.
 The males have brown-grey forewings with a number of dark serrated transverse lines.
 A small central dot can be seen in the median band, which is formed by the transverse lines.
 The females are much larger and have cream-colored wings over which three brown-black transverse lines run.
 Here, too, there is a dark central spot in the median band formed by the transverse lines.
 The flying period is from mid-June to the end of August in one generation.
 Host plant: Various deciduous and coniferous trees.
 Dutch name: Plakker.
 Frisian name: Plakker.